helenabutow/bunny/README.md

 Bunny is a sidecar proxy (of sorts) for Kubernetes probes.
 By handling and transforming probes, we can both offer features that Kubernetes does not and improve those that already exist.

+# Acknowledgements

+Bunny builds on the work of others, which we are grateful for:
+* [OpenTelemetry](https://opentelemetry.io/) is a powerful framework for adding metrics and tracing to any codebase
+* [Prometheus](https://prometheus.io/) but especially the contributors to the [usage page for TSDB](https://github.com/prometheus/prometheus/blob/main/tsdb/docs/usage.md)
+* [otel-cli](https://github.com/equinix-labs/otel-cli) handled tracing exec probes for me.
+I just had to add it to the container image and set an environment variable to integrate it.
+Simple and powerful.
+* [devslog](github.com/golang-cz/devslog) made reading logs easier and nicer.
+Send JSON to your centralized logging system but use this when reading logs locally.
+* [Task](https://taskfile.dev/) saved me from having to use `make`.
+It's clear and easy to use.
+* Grafana [Tempo](https://grafana.com/oss/tempo/) (for tracing) and [Mimir](https://grafana.com/oss/mimir/) (for metrics) - both were really easy to install via Helm and perfect for a local dev environment where I didn't have to worry about running up a bill.

 # Design

 Bunny is based on a couple of main ideas: